 You can now submit reviews for your favorite Tocris products.
 Your review will help other researchers decide on the best products for their research.
 Why not submit a review today?!Submit Review

-Selective cyclooxygenase 2 (COX-2) inhibitor (IC50 values are 0.04 and >100 μM for COX-2 and COX-1 respectively).
+SC 58125 is a selective cyclooxygenase 2 (COX-2) inhibitor (IC50 values are 0.04 and >100 μM for COX-2 and COX-1 respectively).
 Anti-inflammatory; blocks edema and hyperalgesia in vivo following an inflammatory insult, without causing gastric mucosal damage.
 Also displays antitumor activity.

 Sold for research purposes under agreement from Pfizer Inc.